 3D visualization and modeling is a way that everyone, from a brand new executive to the 30-year engineer, can immediately see real-life representations of the plant environment.
 Unlike a survey that creates a 2D layout, 3D scans are fast.
 The equipment used for 3D building scanning collects between 50,000 and 1,000,000 data points a second, delivering laser-precision and creating a ‘point cloud’ that makes up one chink of a larger 3D As-Built Model.
 3D models are the best way to understand the plant environment in a way that lets you plan a project with considerations for clash detection, feasibility and fabrication requirements.

 Often scaffolding and rigging need to be built as part of a major retrofit.
 How do you visualize and engineer size, placement and cost in a complex industrial environment?
 How do you ensure minimum downtime for critical plant equipment?
-3D modeling lets you visualize & engineer chains and hoists for current retrofit projects, choosing placements that benefit this project as well as future maintenance and retrofits.
+3D reality capture creates an as-built model that lets you visualize & engineer chains and hoists for current retrofit projects, choosing placements that benefit this project as well as future maintenance and retrofits.
 When your plant was literally built around the original equipment, how do you get materials and equipment in and out of a congested industrial environment without costly downtime?
 True-to-life, laser-accurate 3D building scans provide the framework for project planning to reduce costs and diminish downtime risk.

 3D Building Scanning is more than just a planning tool.
 Understanding project progression as a retrofit is underway is another benefit of 3D modeling and laser scans.
 After a project has culminated, capturing the final as-built model with a laser scan means that you have an accurate representation of the current situation going forward.
-3D building scanning is most effective if executed before, during and after a project.
+3D building scanning is most effective if executed before, during and after a project to create a complete 3D as-built model.
 Starting with project feasibility studies, moving through project design and planning phases, through project execution and completion, 3D building scanning provides insights unachievable with 2D drawings.

 Beyond projects, having 3D building scans of your facility opens the door for more efficiency improvements in on-boarding, safety, automation and decision-making.
 3D laser scans of your building are the environment for Virtual Reality training and on-boarding for new staff.
 They make up the basis for Augmented Reality systems to increase efficiency and data insights for O&M. Augmented Reality & Virtual Reality both can be leveraged as a means to provide comprehensive training on plant safety before a new hire ever steps foot on the plant floor.
 Wireless, embedded sensor-networks that make up the emerging industrial Internet of Things market are more valuable when data is streamed live through an Augmented reality system that delivers critical information to key personnel when they need it.